Climate Change in Danvers

 Greenhouse gases (GHGs) are essential to life on Earth.
 They provide a "blanket" in our atmosphere, trapping heat and regulating the Earth's temperature.
 However, when we burn fossil fuels to power our homes, businesses, and vehicles, we increase the level of GHGs in the atmosphere, creating a much thicker "blanket" that disrupts the Earth's climate.
 The result is more intense storms, flooding, and heat waves, which we are already experiencing in Danvers.

-The top 2,000 climate scientists in the world have said our window for action is closing.*
+The top 2,000 climate scientists in the world have said our window for action is closing, but that we can still avoid the worst impacts of the crisis if we act quickly.*

 We Are Feeling the Impacts